1. Getting to Know the Linux Command Line

 2. Shell

-A shell is software that interprets commands and passes them to the operating system.
+A shell is software that interprets your commands and passes them to the operating system.
 In Linux, the most popular shell is Bash (Bourne Again Shell).
-Alternatives include:
+Alternatives:

-- Zsh: an advanced shell for customization geeks.
+- Zsh: an advanced shell for customization fans.

-We’ll start with Bash since it’s the standard.
+We'll start with Bash since that's the standard.

 2. Command Structure

-A command in CLI has a strict format, and understanding it is the key to success.
+Commands in the CLI have a strict format, and understanding it is key to success.

 Basic Command Format